"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 \subsection{Description of the Included Articles}

 Table \ref{tab:study-characteristics} provides an overview of research and experimental characteristics of the 62 included articles.
-Table \ref{tab:study-characteristics}a summarizes the research types, evaluation methodologies, and analysis methods.
+Table \ref{tab:study-characteristics} summarizes the research types, evaluation methodologies, and analysis methods.
 The majority were laboratory experiments (69.35\%), followed by non-empirical papers (12.90\%), survey papers (8.07\%), and qualitative descriptive studies (4.84\%).
 Three articles (4.84\%) fell under other categories, including one case study, one conceptual framework, and one system architecture description.

 Regarding evaluation methodology, 33.87\% of the studies employed mixed methods, 32.26\% used quantitative methods, and 17.74\% used qualitative approaches.
 In 16.13\% of the articles, an evaluation methodology was not employed or specified.
 Among the qualitative methods articles, thematic analysis was the most common method (19.36\%), followed by free-text responses (4.84\%) and participant experience summaries (3.23\%).
 A subset of studies employed methods such as open coding, observational techniques, or participant experience summaries.
 On the quantitative side, ANOVA was the most frequently used analysis (19.28\%), followed by descriptive statistics (15.67\%), \textit{t}-tests and Wilcoxon tests (12.05\% each), and post-hoc or Mann-Whitney U tests (combined 13.24\%).
-Since many studies applied more than one technique, the total number of quantitative methods exceeds the number of papers.
+Many studies used more than one quantitative method, so the total count of methods across all papers exceeds 43.

 Table \ref{tab:study-characteristics}b summarizes technical and task-related details for the 43 articles that employed laboratory experiments.
 The most frequently head-mounted display used was the HTC Vive (20.93\%), followed by Oculus Quest 2 (16.29\%), HTC Vive Pro and HTC Vive Pro Eye (9.30\% each), and Oculus Rift (6.99\%).
 Other headsets, including Meta Quest 3, Oculus Go, and early Oculus Quest models, accounted for smaller proportions.